versioneye/versioneye_maven_plugin/README.md

 ## mvn versioneye:create

-If your *API KEY* is in place you can create a project at VersionEye based on the dependencies in your `pom.xml`.
-Just execute this:
+If your *API KEY* is in place you can create a new project at VersionEye based on the dependencies in your `pom.xml` file with this goal:

 ```
 mvn versioneye:create